Select Page

 VASCULAR ACCESS CASES

-Emergency Department Vascular Access Cases highlights some of the interesting Nurse Clinicians in Action cases that Vascular Wellness clinicians have encountered and participated in treatment.
+Emergency Department Vascular Access Cases highlight some of the interesting Nurse Clinicians in Action cases that Vascular Wellness clinicians have encountered and participated in treatment.
 Our clinicians perform standard and advanced vascular access procedures including PICCs, Internal Jugulars, Mid-Thigh Femorals, Axillaries, Quad Lumens, Vas-Caths, Perm Caths, and Tunneled Central Lines at the bedside, enabling prompt therapy and treatment for our patients.
 We provide efficient and creative solutions for Emergency Department patients’ complex and emergent needs, and can often be the best and most responsive vascular access option available.

 Bilateral Amputation Requires Emergent Vascular Access | NCIA-26